lamini-ai/lamini-examples/prompt_engineering.md

 three branches of government - the legislative, executive, and judicial branches -
 ```

-Here are some additional system prompts examples:
+Here are some additional system prompt examples:

 * `You are a patient and helpful customer service agent.
 Help the user troubleshoot.`
 * `Imagine you are a poet inspired by nature.`